 In rural places like West Marin, where vast landscapes and small populations shape daily life, communities depend on informal networks.
 And when disruption ripples through — as it is now amid a mounting housing crisis — there is little to catch people when things go wrong.

-Our latest Rural Funders’ Working Group webinar focused on this situation, and on how funders — alongside land trusts and other community partners — are stepping in to help provide a safety net.
 The conversation featured Valeria Brabata of the West Marin Fund, Cassandra Benjamin of the Marin Community Foundation, and Jarrod Russell of the Community Land Trust Association of West Marin (CLAM).

 Protected land, precarious housing